parro-it/comws/readme.md

   [![Test coverage][coveralls-image]][coveralls-url]

   Expressive middleware for node.js using generators via [co](https://github.com/visionmedia/co) to make web applications and APIs more enjoyable to write.
-Co-mws middleware flow in a stack-like manner exactly like koa onws.
+Comws middleware flow in a stack-like manner exactly like koa onws.
 Use of generators also greatly increases the readability and robustness of your application.

 ## Installation

 ```
-$ npm install co-mws --save
+$ npm install comws --save
 ```

-  Co-mws is supported in all versions of [iojs](https://iojs.org) without any flags.
+  Comws is supported in all versions of [iojs](https://iojs.org) without any flags.

-  To use co-mws with node, you must be running __node 0.12.0__ or higher for generator and promise support.
+  To use comws with node, you must be running __node 0.12.0__ or higher for generator and promise support.

 ## Getting started